 What to do: You might face some roadblocks or just difficulties.
 Analyze them, collect feedback from teams, size everything up.

-Why it matters: Different points of view ensure AI adoption stays aligned with your QA needs.
+Why it matters: Regular team feedback ensures your QA process with AI evolves in sync with product and team priorities.
 Even the simple presence of feedback in your working culture increases motivation and employee engagement.

 Hands-on tip: Create cycled feedback: testers report AI’s effective and ineffective moves in particular your use cases; developers share their opinions on whether the novelty eased off their life, and then compare that with CSAT based on your software usage.